Click here to listen to a reading of this blog:

-Some of the questions you’ve likely wondered since being hypothyroid:
+Some of the questions you’ve likely wondered since being diagnosed with hypothyroidism and/or Hashimoto’s:

 Do your research, absorb the information and decide what is best for you.
 Give things a go, work out what works and don’t compare yourself to others.
 We’re all different.